Opportunities

 Applications

-These positions are open to currently enrolled UMBC students.
+Only UMBC students are eligible to these positions, whenever open.
 In each case, send the following information via email to observatory@umbc.edu from your UMBC email address.

-For paid positions, please send the above requirement for the volunteer position along with an attached PDF resume that highlights your relevant experience and expected graduation.
+For positions, please send the above requirement for the volunteer position along with an attached PDF resume that highlights your relevant experience and expected graduation date.
+Note each position may have additional requirements; see the posting above for more information.